How to Keep Your Flute From Turning Brown with Tarnish

 Many brand new flutes will actually come with a Silver Saver paper in the case, but so many people don’t know what it’s for so they quickly throw it away as if it’s some sort of wrapping that is meant to be discarded immediately after purchase.
 Not so!

-Here’s a picture of a popular Silver Saver paper you can find on Amazon- easily and painlessly delivered right to your front door this week.
+Here’s a link to the Anti-Tarnish Strips you can find on Amazon- easily and painlessly delivered right to your front door this week.

 Here’s what you do: